jd316/pulid-flux-rupod-serverless/README.md

 Once deployed, you can send requests to your endpoint using the RunPod API.

+## Technical Details

+This repository uses a specialized Dockerfile that's optimized for RunPod serverless deployment:

+- **No Git Dependencies**: Rather than using `git clone` operations which can fail in isolated build environments, the Dockerfile downloads repository ZIP archives directly.
+- **Custom Nodes**: All required ComfyUI custom nodes (GGUF-Loader, PuLID FLUX, rgthree-comfy, and Custom-Scripts) are installed automatically.
+- **Model Downloads**: All necessary AI models are downloaded during the build process.
+- **API Handler**: Includes a Python handler that interfaces between RunPod's API and ComfyUI's internal API.

 ## API Usage

 The API endpoint accepts the following parameters: